larispoli/immunoassay-lot-correction/README.md

 ## Quick Start

 1. **Prepare your data.** Fill out the Assay Plate Data Template with one row per assay plate.
 See the Instructions and Examples sheets in the template for guidance.
+     #### Data Preparation
+     Before running the pipeline, ensure the following:

+      **Consistent curve fitting:** All plates for a given analyte should use the same curve model (4PL or 5PL).
+If plates were originally fitted with different models, the pipeline can accommodate this but results   are more reliable with consistent fitting.
+If refitting is possible, 4PL is recommended when standard curves have 5 or fewer points (insufficient degrees of freedom for 5PL individual fits).

+      **Exclude S0 from curve fitting:** For competitive assays, the zero standard (B0/S0) should not be included as a data point in the standard curve fit.
+Signal values should be in percent binding (%B), which already incorporates S0 as the normalization reference.
+Including S0 in the fit double-counts it and artificially constrains the upper asymptote.
+If your instrument software included S0 in the original curve fit, refit without it before entering data into the template.

+      **Plate ID consistency:** Plate IDs must match exactly between the Assay Plate Data template and any sample data files used in Phase 6.
+The match is case-sensitive -- "PRL-1" and "PRl-1" are treated as different plates.

+      **Assay scope:** This pipeline is designed for dose-response immunoassays (competitive or sandwich ELISA/EIA) that use multi-point standard curves fitted with logistic models.
+Single-point calibration assays, enzymatic activity assays, and other non-curve-based quantitation methods are outside the scope of this tool.

-2. **Open the pipeline.** Open `Lot_Correction_Pipeline.Rmd` in RStudio.
+3. **Open the pipeline.** Open `Lot_Correction_Pipeline.Rmd` in RStudio.

-3. **Run chunks one at a time.** Prompts will appear in the Console at decision points.
+4. **Run chunks one at a time.** Prompts will appear in the Console at decision points.

-4. **Review outputs.** Diagnostic tables and figures appear inline after each chunk.
+5. **Review outputs.** Diagnostic tables and figures appear inline after each chunk.
 Review them before responding to prompts.

-5. **Save.** After all chunks complete, save the file (Ctrl+S) to capture all outputs into the notebook (.nb.html).
+6. **Save.** After all chunks complete, save the file (Ctrl+S) to capture all outputs into the notebook (.nb.html).

-6. **Rename.** Rename the .nb.html file to include the analyte name (e.g., `Lot_Correction_Pipeline_P4.nb.html`) before running a different analyte.
+7. **Rename.** Rename the .nb.html file to include the analyte name (e.g., `Lot_Correction_Pipeline_P4.nb.html`) before running a different analyte.

-7. **Optional: Phase 6.** If you have longitudinal sample data, Phase 6 visualizes individual plots before and after correction to assess biological impact.
+8. **Optional: Phase 6.** If you have longitudinal sample data, Phase 6 visualizes individual plots before and after correction to assess biological impact.

 #### **Optional Input (for Phase 6 -- Apply & Visualize Correction):**